Steering¶

 Steering is org-wide and it's about teaching: questions you ask here are answered from all of your organization's activated source material, and the corrections you submit improve generated content across every Audience.

-That's different from an Audience's conversation (the Refine button on an Audience).
-That conversation is about shaping — you describe what the audience does, and Mention rebuilds that audience's Glossary and Playbook from your answers and the sources you've activated.
-See Building with Conversations.
+That's different from an Audience's persona.
+The persona is about shaping — Mention infers a profile of a typical audience member and rebuilds that audience's Glossary and Playbook from it (plus the sources you've activated).
+See Building with Personas.